nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Adding a Task into the TaskList

 #### Motivation
-Allows insertion of new task into the tasklist
+Allows insertion of new task into the tasklist.

 #### Implementation